speculatrix/web_get_iplayer/README.md

 The program analyses its environment and will tell you what to do, e.g. what directories to create and what permissions to give them.

-Note that if it doesn't run at all, run it at the command line to check python has all the libraries it needs.
+Note that if it doesn't run at all, run it at the command line as the httpd user id to check python has all the libraries it needs, like this:
+* $ sudo -i
+* # su - wwwrun -s /bin/bash
+* $ cd /var/www/cgi-bin
+* $ ./web_get_iplayer.py

 ## Installation - part 2 - the cron queue runner